jprichardson/electron-mocha/README.md

 ###  Debugger Support

 Use the `--debug` or `--debug-brk` options to enable Electron's debugger.
-Additionally, using `--renderer-debug` will enable the built-in debugger during your renderer tests, i.e., use that option in combination with a `debugger` statement anywhere in your tests or code to start debugging.
-Likewise, the `--renderer-debug-brk` option will automatically break immediately before running your renderer tests.
+When using `--renderer` this will open the test window and open the dev-tools: use that option in combination with a `debugger` statement anywhere in your tests or code to start debugging.

 Roadmap
 -------